 By locating the alignment on the west side of I-80, a terminus station site at the northwest quadrant of the I-80/SR-4 interchange was introduced.
 In this variant, the BART train would emerge from a tunnel east of the Appian/I-80 interchange to operate on the northwest side of the I-80 freeway.
 Crossing SR-4 would likely be a bridge that would be built over SR-4 to reach a surface station, with the platform located parallel to I-80 on its west side, north of SR-4.
 Trains would then proceed to storage tracks located underground given the steep embankment that borders I-80 on the west side.
-The site is located just east of the existing residential subdivision, and this land would need to be purchased.
+The site is located just east of the existing residential subdivision.
 See Figure 6-18.